sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 You can skip step 1 and 2 if you still have access to your wp-admin dashboard.

+### Does ASE Work With Multisite?

+ASE does not officially support multisite.
+Please use at your own risk.
+That said, several users have reported that it works fine on their multisite.

 ## Changelog

 **Admin and Site Enhancements (ASE) v1.0.0** was released on October 17, 2022.
 Since then, there have been **71 _point_ releases** (e.g. 1.1.0 ) and **104 _patch_ releases** (e.g. 4.9.1).